milexm/TechnicalNotes/Git/GitNotes.md

 4. Click the **Create Repository** button.
 This is an example of the results:
 <img src="https://docs.google.com/uc?export=download&id=1froY4268BZq8jZ0XERZJj0CqZw7Qbx2B" width="400"/>
-[Configuring Git for GitHub Desktop](https://help.github.com/en/desktop/getting-started-with-github-desktop/configuring-git-for-github-desktop).
+5. Click the **preferences** link and enter your GitHub account information.
+For more information, see [Configuring Git for GitHub Desktop](https://help.github.com/en/desktop/getting-started-with-github-desktop/configuring-git-for-github-desktop).
 6. Configure your default editor.
 We have selected *VS Code* for our examples, as shown in the next picture.
 For more information, see
 [Configuring a default editor](https://help.github.com/en/desktop/getting-started-with-github-desktop/configuring-a-default-editor).